Group Leader Adolescents

 Aaron has worked with 2000 stories since February 2019.
 He has a bachelor of human movement, and bachelor of health science (Honours).
 His previous research experience has been centred on physical activity, biomechanics and anthropometry.
 Aaron has an interest in time use and its relationship with health outcomes, as well as modifiable risk factors of non-communicable diseases.

 Esther began working with the 2000 Stories team in 2019.
 Previously she has worked across a variety of social research projects including population health, rehabilitation, healthcare provider experiences and mental health.
-She has a Master of Criminology and a particularly interest in research methods.
-Esther is passionate about being part of the research process that informs prevention programs and policy change.
+She has a Master of Criminology and a particular interest in research methods.
+Esther is passionate about being part of the research process that informs prevention programs and policy.

 The 2000 Stories team invites selected undergraduate and postgraduate students studying in relevant fields, such as social work and psychology, to be part of the study.
 Students are recruited from a range of universities across Melbourne, including the University of Melbourne, Deakin University and RMIT University.
-Please contact the Project Manager, Rianna Chapman, to express interest in these opportunities: Rianna.Chapman@mcri.edu.au
+Please contact Caroline Murphy, to express interest in these opportunities: Carolina.Murphy@mcri.edu.au